McLargo/python-lessons/CONTRIBUTING.md

 ### Before adding a new lesson

-Please make sure it is not already (partially or fully) cover in one existing lessons.
-Suggest topics that are relevant for python and the community, let's avoid lessons tight to business logic.
+Please make sure topic is not already (partially or fully) cover in one existing lesson.
+Suggest topics that are relevant to the community, from patterns to usage, avoiding content highly tight to business logic.

 ### Submit your lesson